CLIUtils/CLI11/README.md

 ## Utilities

 There are a few other utilities that are often useful in CLI programming.
 These are in separate headers, and do not appear in `CLI11.hpp`, but are completely independent and can be used as needed.
 The `Timer`/`AutoTimer` class allows you to easily time a block of code, with custom print output.
-An example of usage:

 ```cpp
 {